ietf-tools/common/README.md

 # common
-Shared resources for ietf-tools repositories
+Shared resources and templates for ietf-tools repositories